 Estate Planning Basics

 The ability to pass wealth from one generation to the next is a fundamental right that all people should enjoy.
-Antonoplos & Associates estate planning attorneys pride themselves on taking the time to learn the goals and objectives of our clients and then integrate them into plans for estate planning with wills for our clients.
+Antonoplos & Associates estate planning attorneys pride themselves on taking the time to learn the goals and objectives of our clients and then integrate them into plans for estate planning with wills.

 For most people, the purpose of a last will and testament is obvious – to provide how one’s assets are distributed to the proper beneficiaries when an individual passes away.
-Surprisingly to your last will and testament can be used to address other consideration in your estate:
+Surprisingly, your last will and testament can be used to address other considerations in your estate including:

 - Provide who inherits what.
 The most common purpose for a last will and testament is to provide the names of the individuals or organizations that will receive assets from your estate.

 - Appoint guardians for your minor children.
-Typically, a last will is the testamentary document that provides who you would like to have custody of your children in the event of your untimely death.
-Your last will also should always provide at least one successor guardian in the event that your first choice is either unwilling or unable to serve.
+Typically, a last will is a testamentary document that provides who you would like to have custody of your children in the event of your untimely death.
+Your last will should also provide at least one successor guardian in the event that your first choice is either unwilling or unable to serve.

 - Establish a testamentary trust.
-Often, you may not want to control the distributions from your estate so that a minor child or loved one so they don’t receive all of the property that they are inheriting at once.
-A testamentary trust created by your last will is designed to hold property from your estate for the benefit of one of your heirs.
+Often, you may want to control the distributions from your estate so that a minor child or loved one does not receive all of the property that they are inheriting at once.
+In this situation, a testamentary trust created by your last will is designed to hold property from your estate for the benefit of one of your heirs.

 - Provide for final arrangments.
 Although this is also done in other documents too, a will commonly states whether an individual wants to be buried or cremated, and where the body should be buried or the ashes should be spread.
-Sometimes, wills contain other information about funeral wishes too like where it should take place and even what readings might be recited.
+Sometimes, a will contains other information about funeral wishes too like where it should take place and even what readings might be recited.